 Pick AAA-Rated White Sapphires

 Like diamonds, white sapphires are graded based on appearance.
 For a sapphire, the highest quality is known as AAA (read as “triple A”).
-AAA sapphire typically represents the top 10% of sapphires.
+AAA sapphires typically represents the top 10% of sapphires.
 AAA white sapphire engagement rings will have a whiter and brighter color.
 The brilliance of a AAA sapphire just can’t be matched.
-Also, because white sapphire is relatively inexpensive, there is no reason not to go for the best AAA quality.
+Also, because white sapphires are relatively inexpensive, there is no reason not to go for the best AAA quality.
+See our selection of AAA White Sapphires>

 Pick a Natural White Sapphire Stone